 5. I do not have this blog just to brag, heck no!
 This blog is really about you.

-I wanted to create this site to help you find inspiration, to get you moving, to get you wandering, and to seriously live your life.
+I wanted to create this site to help you find inspiration, to get you moving, to get you wandering, and to seriously live your damn life because we only exist once on Earth.
 I also carefully think hard about what content to craft to remember you are the adventure seeker that I find myself in too.
 I want you to promise me that you can also try new things, challenge yourself, and be able to grow from your small and big adventures.
 Just like I am constantly trying to.

 And if you do read my stuff, thank you.
-Thank you so much.
+Thank you so much for your beloved support.